Actindo-AG/Documentation/RetailSuiteAccounting/Integration/09_ManageFollowOnPostings.md

   > [Info] It is possible to leave the end date field empty.
 In this case, the follow-on posting continues to be valid until an end date has been set.

-5. Enter the contra account number to register the follow-on posting in the *Contra account* field.
+5. Enter the contra account to which the follow-on posting is to be made in the *Contra account* field.

   > [Info] If the account number is not known, use the account search function, see [Search for an account](../Operation/14_SearchAccounting.md#search-for-an-account).

-6. Enter the account number to register the follow-on posting in the *Account* field.
+6. Enter the account to which the follow-on posting is to be made in the *Account* field.

   > [Info] If the account number is not known, use the account search function, see [Search for an account](../Operation/14_SearchAccounting.md#search-for-an-account).